 Not all alternative batteries will match the dimensions of your battery area.
 Be prepared to make some modifications to the battery area to accommodate the alternative battery.

 You can use a small power saw to cut the plastic areas to expand the battery area.
 Use a razor or box cutter to trim any excess plastic in the modified battery area.

 Another modification to make is to find a way to tie down the new battery under the hood.
 There are occasions where a Power Wheels tips, and the battery flies out of the vehicle.

 As a result, the battery can crack or get damaged by the impact.
 Please find a way to keep the battery in place all the time to protect it.

-Choosing a higher voltage will damage the toy car’s electrical system and engine, leading to more repairs.
+Using a greater voltage will cause more wear and tear on the toy car’s electrical components and engine, necessitating more frequent maintenance.

 Don’t let your child drive a toy vehicle without testing it out after the modifications.
 You can use a remote or find creative ways to press the gas pedal if your car doesn’t have a parental remote.

 Testing allows you to see first-hand if the new battery is working as it should.
 Therefore, you can notice any malfunctions without endangering your child and correct them.

 Power Wheels 12V battery alternatives above work just as well as Fisher-Price replacement batteries.
 You may have to get a little creative during installation to ensure that the battery connections are secure and functional.